easazade/faker_x/README.md

 notes for later to be used in docs :

-should run regenerate_base_classes when added a new datasoure file
+should run regenerate_base_classes when added a new datasoure file.